SOP 7.8 - Gavage Techniques in Small Animals (Mice)

 • Set up work surface with the above materials.

-• Draw the desired amount of liquid compound into the syringe with the gavage needle in place.
+• With the feeding needle in place, draw the desired amount of liquid compound into the syringe.

-• Identify the animal and pick it up with one hand using the scruffing technique (scruff the fur on the back of the neck, and immobilize the rest of the body by pinning the tail between your little finger and palm of your hand).
-Ensure your grasp of the scruff is tight enough that it cannot move its head, but not so tightly that its breathing is impaired.
+• Identify the animal and pick up with a slightly modified scruffing technique.
+A hold that is mainly focused on restraining the scruff on the back of the neck while leaving the rest of the body mobile works best.
+Ensure the grasp on the scruff is tight enough to maintain head control of the animal but not so tight that its breathing is impaired.

 • With the mouse’s head moderately extended in vertical alignment, gently insert the ball of the needle into the lateral side of the mouth, behind the teeth.